johnchristopherdigal-creator/Laboratory-Work-2-A-Activity-Plant-Species-Image-Classification-Using-Teachable-Machine/README.md

 ### Description of the Project

-This project develops an image classification model that can identify 20 varieties of Coleus herbs using Teachable Machine by Google.
-Images of different Coleus varieties (genus Coleus) are collected, organized, and used to train and evaluate the model.
+This project focuses on creating an image classification model capable of recognizing 20 different types of Coleus herbs.
+Using Google’s Teachable Machine, we collected and organized images of various Coleus varieties (genus Coleus) to train and test the model’s accuracy.

+### Purpose of the Image Classification Model